X

 Shea Lacey scores from the spotvideo

-Tyler Fredricson, selected as captain for the evening, was dealt a bitter blow after going down injured, and subsequently forced off at the start of the second period.
+Tyler Fredricson, selected as captain for the evening, was dealt a bitter blow after going down injured, and was subsequently forced off, following the restart.

-Murdock then made a big save to keep our lead in tact, but soon after, our Spanish opposition pulled the tie level.
+Murdock then made a big save to keep our lead intact, but pressure told and Real pulled the tie level.

 Shea Lacey drives forward with the ball.

-Igelsias's was at it again shortly after extra-time began, picking up a loose ball as United attempted to clear our lines.
-His effort was high and wide.
+Igelsias was at it again shortly after extra-time began, picking up a loose ball as United attempted to clear our lines, but his effort was high and wide.

-The tie was then wrapped up as Mesonero found an inch to drill a low effort into the bottom corner, sealing Real's progression.
+The tie was then wrapped up as Mesonero found an inch to drill a low effort into the bottom corner, sealing Real's progression in the tournament.

-A big shift under the lights, but not to be on this occasion.
+A big shift under the lights, but it was not to be on this occasion.

 MATCH DETAILS